Google Chrome: IT security vulnerability with high risk! Vulnerability allows code execution - Breaking Latest News

 Microsoft Edge < 114.0.1823.41 (cpe:/a:microsoft:edge)

 - Users of the affected applications should keep them up to date.
-When security vulnerabilities become known, manufacturers are required to remedy them as quickly as possible by developing a patch or a workaround.
-If security patches are available, install them promptly.
+When security gaps become known, manufacturers are required to remedy them as quickly as possible by developing a patch or a workaround.
+If new security updates are available, install them promptly.

 - For information, consult the sources listed in the next section.
 These often contain further information on the latest version of the software in question and the availability of security patches or tips on workarounds.